wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-tressym.md

 *A flying wizard pet cat.
 Beast.*

-<span class="alchemy"> *Why make a monster stat block for a cat?
-Because being attacked by a swarm of cats is an experience I want my players to live. — SaltyGoo* </span>
+<span class="alchemy"> *The [original tressym](http://adnd.geoshitties.installgentoo.com/mm/tressym.html) is strangely more durable than a goblin, but other than that, its perfectly servicable and enchanting familiar.  — SaltyGoo* </span>

 A housecat with wings.